Guardians vs. Blue Jays Player Props Betting Odds

 |0

-Bet on player props for Vladimir Guerrero Jr., George Springer or other Blue Jays players with BetMGM.
+Bet on player props for Vladimir Guerrero Jr., Whit Merrifield or other Blue Jays players with BetMGM.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.